bsurc/docs/docs/conda.md

 Conda is a powerful tool with many different ways it can be used, to learn more check out the [conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).

-# Using a conda environment with Open OnDemand
+# Using a conda environment for use with Open OnDemand

+[Open OnDemand](https://openondemand.org/) is a tool which provides users with a graphical interface to the cluster.
 Currently Open OnDemand is only available for R2: [https://r2-gui.boisestate.edu](https://r2-gui.boisestate.edu)

 In order to use your conda environment in a Jupyter Notebook through Open OnDemand, you'll need to install some additional packages.
-With the conda environment you want to use active, install `jupyter` and `ipykernel`:
+With the conda environment you want to use activated, install `jupyter` and `ipykernel`:
 ```bash
 conda install jupyter ipykernel
 ```